 Mobile or fixed?

-As an increasing number of agencies embrace the technology, one of the first questions they have is whether to purchase a fixed or mobile system.
+As an increasing number of agencies embrace the powerful technology, one of the first questions they have is whether to purchase a fixed or mobile automatic license plate recognition system.
 Mobile cameras are generally the more affordable and easily deployed option.
 They can be quickly secured on top of police patrol vehicles to record the plate of any vehicle that passes by, with the downside being that data collection is limited to times when that vehicle is on duty.
 Another option is a semi-mobile system, such as the use of radar trailers parked along streets with a plate reader enclosed within.

 For round-the-clock ALPR, agencies can opt for fixed plate readers installed in stationary locations such as overpasses or traffic signal poles.
 Wherever there is a high-traffic junction or throughway, there is an ideal location to install a fixed LPR system.

 Fixed cameras act as true force-multipliers, recording every license plate in that location, 24/7.
 Infrastructure requirements can be a problem for smaller agencies operating in more remote, rural settings, however.
 The challenge is that not only do they need to identify the right location to fix the camera, they also need to handle the routing of power to the installation site.

 According to Bernie Howe, vice president of engineering for Leonardo ELSAG, this can be a stumbling block for some agencies.
 “When you’re doing a permanent install with fixed cameras, you have to route power to wherever it is you want the camera to be.
 Sometimes that can be more expensive to do than purchasing the camera initially,” he notes.

 Lower acquisition prices, reduced installation costs, and increased flexibility have all combined to make mobile systems the go-to option for smaller agencies in the past.
 Now, following recent innovations in the ALPR industry, that could be set to change.